Nezer-Ekunke/technical-writing/clnosorr6000409lccpc4bmbs.md

 * `row-reverse`**:** this is the opposite of a row, where alignment is from left to right but starting from the last to the first item.

-* `column`**:** when aligned as columns, they arrange themselves from top to bottom starting from the first to the last item.
+* `column`**:** when aligned as columns, they arrange themselves from top to bottom, starting from the first to the last item.

 * `column-reverse`**:** like row-reverse, this is the opposite of column.
-Here, the alignment of items is from top to bottom but starting from the last to the first item.
+Here, the alignment of items is from top to bottom, starting from the last to the first item.

     ```css
     .flexbox-container{